-Throughout 2022 and 2021, the Company has participated in various transactions with our parent company.
+Throughout 2023 and 2022, the Company has participated in various transactions with its Parent Company.
 These transactions were either in the form of cash transfers or expenses paid on behalf of the Company.

-During the years ended December 31, 2022 and 2021, the Company recorded \$10,322 and \$3,583, respectively, of net revenue for various services provided to parent company's customers.
-Additionally, certain expenses we incur are recorded by our parent company as a pass-through expense which are then reimbursed by us.
-During the year ended December 31, 2022, we reimbursed our parent company for personnel expenses of \$6,359, general and administrative expenses of \$608, sub-contracting expense of \$737,operating expense of \$134 and agent commissions of \$664.
-During the year ended December 31, 2021, we reimbursed our parent company for personnel expenses of \$864, general and administrative expenses of \$299 and agent commissions of \$1,201.
+During the periods ended December 31, 2023 and 2022, the Company recorded \$17,819 and \$10,322, respectively, of net revenue for various services provided to Parent Company's customers.
+Additionally, certain expenses the Company incurs are recorded by our Parent Company as a passthrough expense which are then reimbursed by the Company.
+During the period ended December 31, 2023, the Company reimbursed the Parent Company for personnel expenses of \$12,055, general and administrative expenses of \$1,318, agent commissions of \$883 and other operating expenses of \$24.
+During the period ended December 31, 2022, we reimbursed Parent Company for personnel expenses of \$6,359, general and administrative expenses of \$608, agent commissions of \$664, subcontracting expenses of \$737, and operating expenses of \$134.

-As of December 31, 2022 and 2021, the Company had net related party receivable balances due from parent company of \$6,505 and \$4,682, respectively.
+As of December 31, 2023 and 2022, the Company had net related party receivable balances due from Parent Company of \$9,892 and \$6,505, respectively.
 These related party receivables represent charges for software subscriptions, employee benefits, and information technology and data center resources.
 Amounts receivable under these arrangements are uncollateralized and are due on demand.